8r14z/ios-oss-license/README.md

     url = podspecMap[libName]['homepage']
 ```
 ### How to automate this process?
 This is simple!
-Can create a CI job and make it run once in a while -> write a codegen to port this CSV to Swift/Objective-C code or a format that is more readable for iOS.
+Can create a CI job and make it run once in a while -> write a codegen to port this CSV to Swift/Objective-C code or a file format that is more readable for iOS and then load lazily to show in runtime (on-demand)

 --> u will have licenses regularly updated in your app.
 Cheers!